-1. Shift the selector lever into the "P" position for automatic transmission models or "1st" for manual transmission models.

-2. Pull up the parking brake lever firmly.

-3. Secure the vehicle onto the carrier properly with safety chains.
+- 1. Shift the select lever into the "P" position for AT models.
+Shift the shift lever into the "1st" position for MT models. - 2.
+Pull up the parking brake lever firmly. - 3.
+Secure the vehicle onto the carrier properly with safety chains.
 Each safety chain should be equally tightened and care must be taken not to pull the chains so tightly that the suspension bottoms out.